google/grain/docs/tutorials/data_sources/pytorch_dataset_tutorial.md

 rng = np.random.default_rng(0)
 ```

-## Loading dataset
+## Loading the dataset with Torchvision

-`FashionMNIST` function provides access to our dataset.
+The Torchvision `FashionMNIST` function provides access to our dataset.
 There are 60k samples in the dataset, where each one of them is a Pillow image instance together with a label.

 ```{code-cell} ipython3
 fashion_mnist = datasets.FashionMNIST(root="data", train=True, download=True)